 There are plenty of opportunities for full or part time employment on campus during Summer Term.
 Many campus employers provide schedule flexibility that allows students to earn money and make progress on their academics in the summer.
 The Student Job Center lists summer job openings located at UW-Madison and off-campus in the private and public sectors.

 Summer Transfer Employment Program

 Designed for Fall 2018 or Spring 2019 transfer students, the Summer Transfer Employment Program (STEP) provides an opportunity for transfer students to strengthen their UW-Madison connections while working on campus this summer.
 STEP applicants have guaranteed part-time employment opportunities with employers such as the Unions, UW Athletics, DoIT and more.
-To apply, submit a cover letter, resume and application of interest by April 3.

 Campus Employer Spotlight

 The Memorial Union Terrace is one of the best spots to spend a day or evening on campus during the summer.
 The Wisconsin Union is gearing up for “Terrace season” and need new faces…like yours!
 There are many jobs to choose from, including barista, pizza maker, housekeeper, computer support, event manager and more.
 A few perks Union employees enjoy include flexible hours, friendly co-workers and a fun environment.
 There are opportunities at many locations including Memorial Union, Union South and more than 25 dining locations across campus.

 University Housing employs around 2,000 student employees throughout the year.
 The expansiveness of the University Housing operation means there is a variety of employment opportunities available.
 Students gain a variety of skills that will help you succeed academically, in your career post-college, and for the rest of your life.